New Study Reveals Millions of Young Americans Provide Essential Care to Adults

 Time spent caregiving impacts young adults’ educational opportunities and achievements.

-Family caregivers are often the primary providers of long-term care in the U.S. A groundbreaking study by researchers at the Bloomberg School of Public Health sheds light on the often-overlooked role of youth and young adults as caregivers in the U.S. The study estimates that millions of young Americans between the ages of 15 and 22 are providing essential care to adults, significantly impacting those young peoples’ educational opportunities and achievements.
+Family caregivers are often the primary providers of long-term care in the U.S. A new study by researchers at the Bloomberg School sheds light on the often-overlooked role of youth and young adults as caregivers in the U.S. The study estimates that millions of young Americans between the ages of 15 and 22 are providing essential care to adults, significantly impacting those young people’s educational opportunities and achievements.
+Katherine Miller, PhD, assistant professor in Health Policy and Management, was the lead author of the paper, which was published online in the Journal of Adolescent Health in May.

 The research utilized data from the American Time Use Survey (ATUS) and the Current Population Survey from 2013 to 2019.
 The study employed multiple definitions of caregiving, including aiding with activities of daily living (ADLs) and instrumental activities of daily living (IADLs), to capture a comprehensive picture of youth caregiving in the U.S.